-Short-term rehabilitation is commonly required in treatment after a senior experiences a bad fall or serious illness.
+When rehabilitation is required after a senior experiences a bad fall or serious illness, a move to assisted living community may be needed.
 A move to a new and more supporting environment such as a rehabilitation community may be needed to best provide for their recovery.

 From a safety and care standpoint, transitioning to assisted living is a smart choice.
 When your loved one’s time in short-term rehab is reaching its end, now is the time to take steps to ensure the move to assisted living is a smooth process.